-- Including best practice\ advice and policies from accreditation, and governmental and charity bodies (such as the British Council and NSPCC), into existing policies such as our Safeguarding Policy and Staff Code of Conduct and compliance with statutory guidance with particular reference to such publications as Keeping Children Safe in Education (Sep 2018) - Having effective systems in place ensuring that our facilities, procedures and activities take account of the students' health, safety and welfare requirements.
+- Including best practice advice and policies from accreditation, and governmental and charity bodies (such as the British Council and NSPCC), into existing policies such as our Safeguarding Policy and Staff Code of Conduct and compliance with statutory guidance with particular reference to such publications as Keeping Children Safe in Education (Safeguarding Teams will need to read the full document, Teachers and Other Staff need to read just Part 1) - Having effective systems in place ensuring that our facilities, procedures and activities take account of the students' health, safety and welfare requirements.
 This is overseen by the Designated Safeguarding Team - Following safer recruitment procedures carefully, for all staff, ensuring the suitability of all staff to work with students under the age of 18 - Requiring all staff to have completed an on-line training in child-safeguarding (unless they have a Level 2 or higher certificate) - Providing effective management for staff through supervision, support and ongoing training - By ensuring students have a clear channel of communication in time of need - By ensuring that all staff understand general child safeguarding principles and that a copy of the Stafford House Study Holidays 'Treating Young People with Respect' card is carried by staff while at work. - This policy will be updated each year by the Management team of Stafford House International (Principals, Student Services Managers and Global Process Manager) in consultation with the Academic Director and Recruitment team at Stafford House Study Holidays.

-\Best practice is a term we use to define professional procedures that are accepted as being correct or most effective.
+Best practice is a term we use to define professional procedures that are accepted as being correct or most effective